-We anticipate that it will be necessary for us to add investment professionals with expertise in venture capital and/or tiny technology to accommodate the increasing size of our portfolio.
-We may need to provide additional scientific, business or investment training for our hires.
+We anticipate that it will be necessary for us to add investment professionals with expertise in venture capital and/or tiny technology to accommodate the increasing size of our accounting, legal or investment training for our new hires.
 There is competition for highly qualified personnel, and we may not be successful in our efforts to recruit and retain highly qualified personnel.